leapmotion/os-controls/src/components/library/README.md

   * Shader (depends on C++11, ScopeGuard)
     ~ Shader -- abstracts the concept of a GLSL shader program (vertex and fragment).
 Do we want to support geometry shaders?
-    ~ GLShaderBindingScopeGuard -- an object which implements the "scope guard" for binding/unbinding shaders.
+    ~ ShaderBindingScopeGuard -- an object which implements the "scope guard" for binding/unbinding shaders.
                                    This class is not strictly necessary, but is a convenience.
   * GLMaterial (depends on Color, EigenTypes)
     ~ GLMaterial -- provides a C++ interface for a particular fragment shader that we have written.
 A lot of design